 I felt bamboozled and happy to be bamboozled—the small, contained compartment of the changing room suddenly making me feel very comfortable.

 At Pull & Bear, they went one step further in making you paler, and it had the same effect: I felt immaculate—one industrial strength fan and a smoke machine away from being the face of some perfume ad.
 And my belly was completely gone.
 Where had my belly gone?

 It certainly didn't get a head start to the H&M, my next stop, because it wasn't there either.

-I need this mirror in my bedroom – or better: I needed to make this changing room my bedroom.
-Not only was the light so perfect that it hid all imperfections in my face, it also made my chest my legs look stronger.
+I need this mirror in my bedroom—or better: I needed to make this changing room my bedroom.
+Not only was the light so perfect that it hid all imperfections in my face, it also made my chest and my legs look stronger.
 My skin looked pre-pubescently flawless.
 I never wanted to leave.

 Although the changing room itself was the tattiest one that I visited, the mirror made it clear that some sort of trick was being played.
 I'm absolutely sure that I'm not built like this.

 In Topshop, my jeans seemed to suit me much better than they actually do.
 The gentle light coming from above highlighted my forehead and cheekbones.
-Light colours were highlighted and stood out against the cold colours, which appeared darker.
+Light colors were highlighted and stood out against the cold colors, which appeared darker.

-Lastly, I stepped into a shop in my own neighbourhood, called Friends.
+Lastly, I stepped into a shop in my own neighborhood, called Friends.
 The improvised changing room was just the bathroom without a toilet.
-A curtain divided the shop from the changing room and a basket on top of the sink indicated that it couldn't be used.
+A curtain divided the shop from the changing room, and a basket on top of the sink indicated that it couldn't be used.